 - 1. This respirator does not supply oxygen when used in air-purifying mode.
 Do not use in atmospheres containing less than 19.5% oxygen. - 2.
 Do not use when concentrations of contaminants are immediately dangerous to life or health (IDLH), are unknown or when concentrations exceed 10 times the permissible exposure limit (PEL) when used in air-purifying mode, or according to specific United States OSHA standards or applicable local government regulations, whichever is lower.
-When used as a straight, Type C, continuous flow supplied air respirator, the Assigned Protection Factor is 50 times the PEL or TLV guidelines for half facepiece respirators. - 3.
+When used as a Type C, continuous flow supplied air half facepiece respirator, the Assigned Protection Factor is 50 times the PEL or other occupational exposure limit. - 3.
 Do not alter abuse or misuse this respirator. - 4.
 Do not use with beards or other facial hair or other conditions that prevent a good seal between the face and the faceseal of the respirator.